Episode 17: He’s Able

 NBC Footage from 11/17/1978: “That’s The Way of the World” [plays]

-Jack Arnold Beam: Everything has its meaning to each individual.
-Some of these songs are kind of cathartic for myself, you know, and maybe will be up the road.
-I just believe it took a few years to understand it because after that first happened for about the first three years, I was so resentful over my dad putting his family in that kind of situation, when he knew better.
+Jack Arnold Beam: “Everything has its meaning to each individual.
+Some of these songs are kind of cathartic for me, you know, and maybe will be up the road.
+I just believe it took a few years to understand it because after that first happened, for about the first three years, I was so resentful over my dad putting his family in that kind of situation, when he knew better.
 And then I was upset at myself for participating in something that helped promote that along the way.
-But once it's done, it is done, and I look at it now realizing that you cannot preach to somebody about being involved in something like that until they personally realize that you shouldn't or it's going to be a problem.
-I mean you can say it all you want but that don't mean that, you know, it's going to stick, because if people aren't looking for an answer, you're not going to get one.
-It's my opinion when you get to a point in your life where you have nothing that still inspires you, you're not long to be here.
+But once it's done, it is done, and I look at it now, realizing that you cannot preach to somebody about being involved in something like that until they personally realize that you shouldn't, or it's going to be a problem.
+I mean, you can say it all you want, but that doesn't mean that it's going to stick, because if people aren't looking for an answer, you're not going to get one.
+It's my opinion that when you get to a point in your life where you have nothing that still inspires you, you're not long to be here.”

 On November 18, 1978, Jack’s family died in Jonestown.
 He lost his father, mother, and his sister Ellie.
-Fortunately Jack's sister Joyce survived.
+Fortunately, Jack's sister Joyce survived.
 That fateful day also claimed the lives of Mike Wood's entire family, the lives of Deanna Wilkinson, Loretta Cordell, Shirley Smith, Ruth Coleman, Richard Tropp, and most of the choir and children’s choir.
-Far too many more to name here.
+Far too many to name here.

 “Because of Him” playing under

 On December 5, 1978, racked with grief and struggling to make sense of the tragedy, Jack Arnold began writing lyrics to a song that would eventually be lost and forgotten for 42 years.
 In October 2020, Jack unearthed these lyrics while sorting through papers nearly destroyed in a flood.
 Throughout his life, Jack has continued to work on his music, developing his sound and working with talented musicians.
-These days Jack works alone in his home studio.
+These days, Jack works alone in his home studio.
 Shortly after discovering these lyrics, Jack wrote and recorded the song, using the lyrics that reflect his thoughts and feelings at the time, just after the tragedy.
 Jack generously shared the song with me, and now I’d like to share it with you.

 “Father Knows Best” by Jack Arnold Beam

 The Attention Span Recovery Project would like to thank our special guests for this episode: Jack Beam, Mike Wood, and Laura Johnston Kohl.
 We would also like to thank the Jonestown Institute, otherwise known as the Alternative Considerations of Jonestown and Peoples Temple.
-Their Website can be found at www.jonestown.sdsu.edu.
-The Attention Span Recovery Project would like to thank you for listening and remember, never give up on your dreams, without them you’re only asleep.
+Their website can be found at www.jonestown.sdsu.edu.
+The Attention Span Recovery Project would like to thank you for listening, and remember, never give up on your dreams; without them, you’re only asleep.

 J.J.
 Tumbles [Greg Watkins]: Yes, that’s Millie Jackson comin’ at ya right here under the starlights.
 If you got enough room in your belly, go down and down some of that jelly, because comin’ up next is Rick James and “You and I,” come on…